Saving Special Places • Building Better Communities

 SB 266 Hooper HB 287 Esposito |

-SB 266/HB 287 Department of Transportation Read More SB 266 (Hooper) and HB 287 (Esposito) would, among many provisions, impose a 20% cap on spending from state transportation trust fund revenues for most public transit projects and prohibit the creation of new metropolitan planning organizations.
-Senate referrals: Transportation, Appropriations Subcommittee on Transportation, Tourism and Economic Development; Appropriations House referrals: Transportation & Modals Subcommittee; Infrastructure & Tourism Appropriations Subcommittee; Infrastructure Strategies Committee
+SB 266/HB 287 Department of Transportation Read More HB 287 SIGNED BY GOVERNOR 4/25 SB 266 (Hooper) and HB 287 (Esposito) would, among many provisions, impose a 20% cap on spending from state transportation trust fund revenues for most public transit projects.
+SB 266 would prohibit the creation of new metropolitan planning organizations.
+UPDATE: HB 287 and SB 266 were amended by the sponsors to expand the exceptions to the 20% cap on state funds for public transit projects to exclude bus or rail rapid transit that would maintain or enhance the level of service on the state highway system.
+Senate referrals: Transportation (approved 1/17); Appropriations Subcommittee on Transportation, Tourism and Economic Development (approved 2/8); Appropriations (approved 2/22) House referrals: Transportation & Modals Subcommittee (approved 1/10); Infrastructure & Tourism Appropriations Subcommittee (approved 2/1); Infrastructure Strategies Committee (approved 2/22); PASSED BY HOUSE 2/29; PASSED BY SENATE 3/5 Hide |

 Hide |